 Access to the property for this harvest will be from Clark Road, off Vassalboro Road/Route 32 in China.
 The Kennebec Water District has an 18-foot-wide easement as it appears on the face of the earth to their property at the end of Clark Road.
 This access road will be improved to sustain logging equipment and logging trucks.
 The town portion of the Clark Road will be left in the same or better condition that it is in when the harvest begins.
 The paved, private portion of the Clark Road will be protected using timber mats.
 The 2,000 foot off-road portion of the access road will need to be improved.
 This improvement will consist of manipulating the existing road surface and ditches to facilitate proper drainage and brushing back the road to allow for wood transport and personnel access.
 These improvements will be temporary and will be done within the footprint of the existing access road to the extent possible.
-Several of the existing culverts may need to be replaced and/or matted over.
-Although the harvesting and trucking will be done during frozen conditions, importing material to improve portions of the road may be necessary.
+Several of the existing culverts will need to be replaced with more effective and compliant water crossing structures and/or matted over.
+Although the harvesting and trucking will be done during frozen or dry conditions, importing material to improve portions of the road will be necessary.
+These improvements will appropriately manage the water to support the transportation of heavy equipment and forest products.
 Road improvements will be done with an effort to minimize impact and will follow applicable BMPs, making sure water crossings are correctly sized, the banks stabilized, and the flow of direct runoff is diverted away from water bodies or through filter/wooded areas before reaching water bodies.
-These road improvements will be dependent on winter conditions and will be modified depending on the present condition when the harvest is conducted.
+These road improvements will be dependent on frozen or dry conditions and will be modified depending on the present condition when the harvest is conducted.
 The road will be stabilized and mulched at the close out of the harvest.